AmayaHena/LibParse/README.md

 </p>

 ## Description
-A try to make an useful lib to parse things
+A try to make a useful lib to parse things

 Currently writting the doc, you still can find comments in headers if you need